C R G CRG Reports Exterior Engine 1967 Model ID

 1967-1969 Camaro TH400 Transmission Tag Format

-TH400 tag,
+TH400 tag

 The TH400 transmission code was stamped on a metal ID plate located on the passenger side vertical surface of the transmission case.
-Note CX stamp on the trans case.
+Note the CX stamp on the trans case.

-TH400 trans,
+TH400 trans

 where: